What is Shoulder Impingement Syndrome?

 Symptoms of shoulder impingement include acute pain within the shoulder when reaching over the head or behind the back as well as weakness in the shoulder.
 If left untreated, the tendons in your shoulder might actually tear in two, causing severe pain.

-To learn more about the treatment options available for impingement syndrome in the shoulder, please complete the appointment request box or call 888-660-2663 to schedule a consultation with a Northwest Orthopaedic Specialists specialty-trained shoulder doctor.
+To learn more about the treatment options available for impingement syndrome in the shoulder, please request an appointment online, or call 888-660-2663.